drwangusm/ARN-LSTM-final/README.md

-# ARN-LSTM-final
 # ARN-LSTM:A Multi-Stream Attention-Based Model for Action Recognition with Temporal Dynamics

-It contains an implementation of our Attention Relation Long Shor-term Memory Network (ARN-LSTM ), an end-to-end NN model for Group Activity Recognition using Skeleton information.
+> It contains an implementation of our Attention Relation Long Shor-term Memory Network (ARN-LSTM ), an
+> end-to-end NN model for Group Activity Recognition using Skeleton information.

 <div align="center">